merely-useful/py-rse/index.md

 The `-e` option indicates that we want to install the package in "editable" mode, which means that any changes we make in the package code are directly available to use without having to reinstall the package;
-the `.` means "install from the current directory".
+the `.` means "install from the current directory."

-If we look in the location containing package installations (e.g., `/Users/amira/anaconda3/envs/pyzipf/lib/python3.7/site-packages/`), we can see the `pyzipf` package beside all the other locally-installed packages.
+If we look in the location containing package installations (e.g., `/Users/amira/anaconda3/envs/pyzipf/lib/python3.7/site-packages/`), we can see the `pyzipf` package beside all the other locally installed packages.
 If we try to use the package at this stage, though,
 Python will complain that some of the packages it depends on,